ChenyangZhang-cs/iMLBench/README.md

 ## Implementation
 We provide OpenMP and OpenCL implementations for CPU-only, GPU-only, CPU-GPU co-running common machine learning applications.

+Note that the co-running programs corresponding to our paper depend on OpenMP and OpenCL 2.0.
+Since the machine of Code Ocean doesn't support OpenCL, we additionally provide a CUDA CPU-GPU co-running example (KNN), which can be complied and executed in Code Ocean.

 ## Paper

 Our related paper, ''iMLBench: A Machine Learning Benchmark Suite for CPU-GPU Integrated Architectures'', can be downloaded from TPDS (https://ieeexplore.ieee.org/document/9305972).
 If you use our benchmark, please cite our paper:

 ```